slx10/slx-token-grabber/README.md

 1. Run the script using Python 3.
 2. The script will search for authentication tokens in various locations on your system, including Discord and popular web browsers.
-3. If tokens are found, they will be displayed in the console.
+3. If tokens are found, they will be returned.

 ## Script Overview